JamViolence/MyTasks/README.md

-# There are some interesting JavaRush tasks
+# There are some interesting JavaRush tasks here